KXFN: History

-KKWK switched to a jazz format with new KZJZ call letters adopted on September 1, 1998.
+KKWK switched to a jazz format with new KZJZ call sign adopted on September 1, 1998.
 KZJZ played mostly classic jazz, had a full-time air staff, and won a Marconi Award.

 Having low advertising revenues, the station switched to a satellite-run Southern Gospel format as KSLG in November 1999.
 KSLG switched back to sports in 2004, initially carrying Sporting News Radio programming, and later switched to ESPN Radio.
 On December 3, 2007, KSLG switched affiliations from ESPN to Fox Sports Radio and rebranded as "Team 1380".

 On July 1, 2010, "Grand Slam Sports", owner of fellow St. Louis sports station KFNS, announced its intention to purchase KSLG pending FCC approval.
 It began managing the station immediately under a local marketing agreement.
 This resulted in the return of the syndicated "Jim Rome Show" to the St. Louis market after an absence of approximately a year.
-On June 20, 2012, KSLG changed its call letters to KXFN with the FN referring to "Fan," similar to now co-owned KFNS.
+On June 20, 2012, KSLG changed its call sign to KXFN with the FN referring to "Fan," similar to now co-owned KFNS.

-Citing increased competition and declining ratings, KXFN changed its format in May 2013 to a female-oriented talk format, branded as "1380 The Woman."
+Citing increased competition and declining ratings, KXFN changed its format in May 2013 to a female-oriented talk format, branded as "1380 The Woman".
 Concurrently, KFNS switched to a male-focused hot talk/comedy format as "590 The Man".

 Less than ten months later, KXFN dropped its talk format to carry Yahoo!
 Sports Radio.
-On April 1, 2014, it assumed much of KFNS's hot talk format and airstaff as "1380 The X, Xtreme Talk Radio."
+On April 1, 2014, it assumed much of KFNS's hot talk format and airstaff as "1380 The X, Xtreme Talk Radio".
 KFNS itself reverted to sports, but retained the "Man" nickname.
 For several months, KFNS and KXFN staffers were publicly critical of station management.
-There was on-air sparring between hosts, and even a physical altercation between KFNS's morning host and the station manager (who subsequently resigned).
+There was on-air sparring between hosts, and even a physical altercation between KFNS' morning host and the station manager (who subsequently resigned).